 These errors might be easily missed, but they're also simple to correct with some careful consideration.
 Taking a moment to verify references can really matter.
 Believe me, it's worth the investment when you come across a polished, properly referenced document.

-Read This: How to Sign Up for Getty Images and Start Contributing
+Read This: How Large Getty Images Archive Is and What It Means

 Additional Resources for APA Formatting